kontena/kontena/docs/getting-started/quick-start.md

 $ gem install kontena-cli
 ```

-After the installation is complete, you can test the installation by checking the Kontena CLI version `kontena -v`.
+After the installation is complete, you can test the installation by checking the Kontena CLI version `kontena version`.

 **OPTIONAL**